clydedsouza/clydedsouza-monorepo/README.md

 Additionally, the following services are used and configured:

-- Cloudflare for domain, SSL and DNS
+- Cloudflare for domain, SSL, DNS, and serverless computing i.e. Workers
 - GitHub for git and GitHub Pages for website hosting
 - ZOHO for emails
 - Tawk.to for chatbot